-Case information will in most cases be sent to panel members 2 weeks prior to the panel meeting.
+Case information will in most cases be sent to panel members 2 weeks prior to the panel meeting via the Microsoft Teams network channel.
 On receipt of the case information, panel members will review the material and complete the template with comments and initial category (see above 1-4).
-Panel members are invited to raise any queries in advance of the panel meeting to the Police and Crime Commissioner's representative at least one week prior to the panel meeting date.
+Panel members are invited to raise any queries in advance of the panel meeting to the Police and Crime Commissioner's representatives at least one week prior to the panel meeting date.
 If questions are raised these will be investigated and dealt with at the panel meeting.